OMENScan/AChReport/README.md

 Eric Zimmerman's LECmd can be found at: https://ericzimmerman.github.io/#!index.md

+# Configuration

+The AChReport.cfg file currently has two types of settings:

+Run:[The Report Section to run]
+The Run: Option simply tells AChreport which sections to run (or not run).

+IOC:[Simple Text String to Highlight in RED]
+The IOC: options allows the analyst to identify strings in the report to highlight in RED.
+For instance, if the analyst knows that IP Address 1.2.3.4 is an Indicator, they can add IOC:1.2.3.4 in the configuration file, and anywhere that AChReport encounters that string, it will highlight the entry in RED.
+The goal is to make known indicators easy to identify in the report.

+# Command Line Arguments

 To run AChReport use the -d switch to point to the AChoir extract directory.
 For Example:

      py Achreport.py -d c:\Achoir\ACQ-IR-PCName-20181116_1847

+To run AChReport with an alternate configuration file use the -c option.
+For Example, to use a config file called Achreport-Alt.cfg:

+     py Achreport.py -d c:\Achoir\ACQ-IR-PCName-20181116_1847 -c Achreport-Alt.cfg